Minuscule 788

 Minuscule 788 (in the Gregory-Aland numbering of New Testament manuscripts), ε1033 (in the von Soden numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament written on parchment.
 Using the study of comparative handwriting styles (palaeography), it has been assigned to the 11th century.

+It is one of the manuscripts comprising the group known as Family 13 (ƒ^{13}).
+According to scholar Didier Lafleur it is the closest manuscript in its textual character to the archetype of the family.